-In Japan, the current going rate is still ¥400 + ¥32 tax, so ¥432 per kit kat (~$4USD).
-So the kit kats cost about $4USD in both Japan and Korea.
-As of September 2018, however, you can buy ruby chocolate kitkats in general stores throughout Europe, and pink chocolate creations from chocolatiers across the continent.
-Prices vary greatly, with existing ruby chocolate wafers from Trader Joe’s still being the cheapest option in the US as of 2019.
+Since September 2018, however, you have been able buy ruby chocolate kitkats in general stores throughout Europe, and pink chocolate creations from chocolatiers across the continent.
+Prices vary greatly, with existing ruby chocolate bars from ChocoLove still being the cheapest option in the US as of 2023.

-Where can you buy ruby chocolate in the US?
+Where to buy ruby chocolate in the US?

-The only products for sale in the US right now are ruby kit kats (currently only available in expensive sets with other Japanese-style kit kats), which you can buy online at this link, Trader Joe’s Ruby Cacao Wafers, and Chocolove’s Valentine’s Day bar.
-However, as Callebaut recently announced, many more forms of the chocolate will be available soon.
-He’s named the US ruby chocolate “ruby couverture,” and has not yet specified all of the brands which will sell it.
-You can also buy a nice variety of bars online, though they’re of varying quality.
+The company has named the US ruby chocolate "ruby couverture," but has not yet specified all of the brands which will sell it.
+You can also buy a decent variety of bars online, though they're of varying quality.